 Careers

-Burgmann College – ANU
+Burgmann College – Australian National University

 About the Role

 Some after-hours work is part of the rhythm of College life, and flexibility is built into the role to support this.
-This is not a residential role, but you will need to live within half an hour of our campus as you will need to serve on a backup duty roster monthly.

 What You'll Do